 When I say this is the best pumpkin pie you have ever tasted, that is absolutely true!
 Southern Comfort at its finest!
 Taste like soul food and reminds you of sweet potato pie.
 This pie is decadent, silky smooth, rich and packed with flavor.
 The key is the sweetened condensed milk, maple syrup, spices, butter and that extra egg yolk to make it rich!
 Trust me, you’ll thank me later.
+Whether you decide to make it in my homemade pie crust or maple pecan crust, your favorite pie crust or frozen crust….the choice is yours….truth be told, i’ve done it crustless when i was on my gluten-free challenge and it was still legendary!
 We love ours served cold right out of the refrigerator and since it makes two pies, eat one and the other makes a perfect gift to show loved ones you care!

 Feel free to use your favorite homemade pie crust recipe but in a pinch you can use a quality store bought pie crust and doctor it up like i do by smearing maple + brown sugar butter all over the crust before baking.
 No need to blind bake prior to filling. ( recipe is 2 tablespoons softened butter + 1 tablespoons brown sugar + 1 tablespoons maple syrup combined)